The luxury fashion house has had many reincarnations since its visionary designer retired 50 years ago.

 Ambidextrous, the designer would drape his couture concoctions directly over a mannequin, obsessively trying to perfect the clean lines and cuts of the fabric with equal skill in each hand.
 Although he avoided the limelight – it’s said he’d sneak into his study when collections were being presented in the salon to start work on the next – the master of tailoring began to make a name for himself as an innovator in women’s fashion.
 Focusing on broader shoulders and new volumes, he developed a luxurious silhouette, often making the detailed backs of garments the star of his shows.

-His work was described as equal to sculpture, architecture and furniture in its precision and allure.
+His work was described as equal to sculpture, architecture and objet d’art in its precision and allure.
 Despite all this, the maven closed his Paris maison in 1968, before passing away four years later aged 77.
 The fashion house remained silent for almost two decades, before a new wave of designers were employed, in quick succession, to transport the brand into the 21st century.